nblockbuster/D2StaticExtractor/README.md

 - -i \[input hash]: the input hash.
 To get hashes to extract, either use the batch command or ask others i guess (*look for a google sheet posted in ripping sometime*)
 - -t: enable texture extraction
 - -b \[package ID]: will extract every static model given for a package ID.
 For the package "w64_venus_300_2", the package ID would be "0300"
-- -l: Enables hacky LOD culling
+- -l: Disables hacky LOD culling

 ## Thanks
 Getting to this point in datamining, and this project, wouldn't have been possible without the support from these (and many more) people's support: